General Info

 -

 When using S3 and POSIX, blobs are stored on S3, while metadata is stored on POSIX.
-Also see Using S3 for Blobs.
+See the S3 documentation for more details.

 -